thehamiltonlab/thehamiltonlab.github.io/people/index.md

 <br>
 <br>

-**Erik Ciaccio** - Erik is working on understanding the species diversity and evolutionary patterns and processes within the trapdoor spider genus *Antrodiaetus**.
+**Erik Ciaccio** - Erik is working on understanding the species diversity and evolutionary patterns and processes within the trapdoor spider genus *Antrodiaetus*.
+This is Erik finding his very first *Antrodiaetus*, in the Galiuro Mountains of Arizona.
 <figure>
 	<a href="{{ site.url }}/images/Erik.jpg"><img src="{{ site.url }}/images/Erik.jpg" alt="image" width="200" height=""> </a>
 </figure>